Dacshayan/Instrument_app/README.md

 - All score files inside the `scores/` folder
 - All instrument icons inside `images/`
 - The background image (`1361079.png`) for video game mode inside `images/` as well
+- Also in Instrument.py i removed the delay (the last line of code of the original file) because it helped my piano to sound more realistic by that i mean the keys could be played simultaneously.

 ### 3. Launch the app